-In preparing the results presented in this report, we have relied upon information the Metropolitan Water Reclamation District of Greater Chicago provided to us regarding plan provisions, plan participants, claims and premium data, unaudited plan assets and benefit payments.
-The census data, claims data and plan asset information used in calculating the results herein were collected as of December 31, 2011 for active members, retirees, survivors and dependents.
+In preparing the results presented in this report, we have relied upon information MWRD provided to us regarding plan provisions, plan participants, claims and premium data, unaudited plan assets and benefit payments.
+The census data, claims data and plan asset information used in calculating the results herein were collected as of December 31, 2013 for active members, retirees, survivors and dependents.
 While the scope of our engagement did not call for us to perform an audit or independent verification of this information, we have reviewed this information for reasonableness.
-The accuracy of the results presented in this report are dependent upon the accuracy and completeness of the underlying information.
+The accuracy of the results presented in this report is dependent upon the accuracy and completeness of the underlying information.

-GASB 43 requires that each significant assumption reflect the best estimate of the Plan's future experience solely with respect to that assumption.
-The Metropolitan Water Reclamation District of Greater Chicago has determined and taken responsibility for the actuarial assumptions and the accounting policies and methods employed in the valuation of obligations and costs under GASB 43.
+GASB 43 requires that each significant assumption reflect the client's best estimate of the Plan's future experience solely with respect to that assumption.
+MWRD has determined and taken responsibility for the actuarial assumptions and the accounting policies and methods employed in the valuation of obligations and costs under GASB 43.

 A range of results, different from those presented in this report could be considered reasonable.
 Future actuarial measurements may differ significantly from the current measurement presented in this report due to a number of factors including but not limited to: plan experience differing from that anticipated by the economic and demographic assumptions, increases or decreases expected as part of the natural operation of the methods used for these measurements (such as the end of an amortization period or additional cost or contribution requirements based on the plan's funded status), rounding conventions and changes in plan provisions or applicable law.
-Due to the limited scope of this report, an analysis of the potential range of such future measurements have not been performed.
+Due to the limited scope of this report, an analysis of the potential range of such future measurements has not been performed.

-This report was prepared for the internal use of the Metropolitan Water Reclamation District of Greater Chicago in connection with our actuarial valuation of the Plan and not for reliance by any other person.
+This report was prepared for the internal use of MWRD in connection with our actuarial valuation of the Plan for the purpose noted above and not for reliance by any other person.
 PwC disclaims any contractual or other responsibility or duty of care to others based upon the services or deliverables provided in connection with this report.